 Disclosure: This post is not for people who love cars.
 If driving, admiring, or massaging your ride is one of life’s great pleasures, bounce now.
 Nor is this post for people who are concerned with using their car to project an image of success.
-(My home-brewed haircut does that for me, thank you.)
-This post is for people who feel that car ownership is a necessary evil like flossing or making eye contact.
+This post is for people who feel that car ownership is a necessary evil, like flossing or making eye contact.

 AAA reports that in 2017 the average annual cost of owning and operating a new vehicle was $8,469.
 The average for sedan owners was the lowest, coming in at $6,354.
 Owning a car does to your budget what working in a pizzeria does to your waste line.
 (I speak from experience).